Fentanyl abuse is a serious public health and law enforcement issue.

 At best, a positive result from a fentanyl test kit will convince some users not to consume the drugs they bought.
 At worst, it might at least convince them to take a lower dose or to take the drug in the company of someone who can help them if they overdose (for example, by administering an overdose reversal drug).

-To recognize fentanyl when it has been cut with another drug, the strips in test kits are able to detect when a specific antibody binds with an antigen.
+To recognize fentanyl when it has been cut with another drug, the strips in test kits can detect when a specific antibody binds with an antigen.
 This indicates the presence of fentanyl.

 Fentanyl test kits have the potential to help people recognize if the drugs they’ve purchased have been cut with it, but derivations of fentanyl are regularly tweaked by dealers who are trying to stay ahead of cautious customers and dedicated law enforcement.
 Drug manufacturers alter the chemical makeup of the fentanyl they sell, just enough to avoid detection, which also means that a fentanyl test kit might become outdated in a matter of months.